Nickyyrl/LDCS---OFChecker/README.md

 ### Next Features :

 - Pattern Addition Inside the tool
-- Sorting By Name and Score
+- Sorting By Name and Score : OK
 - Confettis 🎉

 ### Screenshots :